ttrfstud/mmult/README.md

 mmult
 ========
-simplest matrix multiplication algorithm. check your args before invoking it!
+simplest matrix multiplication algorithm. for built-in js arrays. check your args before invoking it!